uosjapuelks/tp/docs/DeveloperGuide.md

 * Allow users to easily view the contents of Fridget.
 * Allow users to choose their preferred sort type.

-As a result, the current iteration optionally requires an additional info from the user:
+As a result, the current iteration optionally checks for an additional parameter from the user:
 * The sort type of the list.

-This additional is optional as the default settings sorts the list by item name.
+This additional parameter is optional as the list is sorted by item name by default.

 #### Overall Sequence: